 About the Mary River Catchment

 In the early 90’s the Mary River was described as one of the most degraded river systems on the east coast of Australia.
-Since European settlement in the 1800’s, the river system was subjected to immense pressure from a range of factors including land clearing, industrialization, sand and gravel extraction and increasing urban and rural water supply.
-As well as towns along the river drawing water for urban use, water from the Mary Catchment is also transported to the Sunshine Coast to service an ever-growing population.
+Since European settlement in the 1800’s, the river system was subjected to immense pressure from a range of factors including land clearing, gold mining, sand and gravel extraction and increasing urban and rural water supply.
+As well as towns along the river drawing water for urban use, water from the Mary Catchment is also transported to the Sunshine Coast and Noosa to service an ever-growing population.

 As far back as the early 80’s, the Mary River cod, a federally listed endangered species, was seen as the canary in the coal mine, when it’s numbers dropped to such low levels due to loss of habitat and over fishing that there was concern that if something wasn’t done, this iconic fish and top order predator of the Mary River system would become extinct in our lifetime.